 Investors are becoming more sophisticated and they recognise their need to diversify their asset allocation strategy to achieve their specific financial goals.
 Unit trust is one of the effective tools to achieve those needs.
 In US and UK, there is dramatic growth of unit trust capitalization due to these countries do not have an Employee Provident Fund such in Malaysia, thus their employees have to invest in unit trusts to provide for their retirement and to satisfy other financial needs.

-It aims for return higher than Ringgit Malaysia (RM) savings deposits while maintaining principal value and high degree of liquidity.
-2.Phillip MASTER Equity Growth Fund
+To provide investors with returns higher than Ringgit Malaysia (RM) savings deposits while maintaining principal value and a high degree of liquidity.

 1. Phillip MASTER Money Market Fund